mehtaarn000/htmltopug/README.md

-# pugtohtml
+# htmltopug
-Convert pug to html (requires a network connection)
+Convert html (requires a network connection)

 ## Usage
 You can convert an html string: